 Sleep Number offers several models organized into four categories: Classic Series, Performance Series, Innovation Series and 360 Smart Beds.

-The air chamber/dual air chamber option with adjustable settings and your personalized Sleep Number will be incorporated into all beds and make up the base of the Sleep Number bed.
+The air chamber/dual air chamber option with adjustable settings and someone’s personalized Sleep Number will be incorporated into all beds and make up the base of the Sleep Number bed.

 Each series essentially builds from the other.
 The Classic Series beds, the c-2, c-4 and cse, offer the most standard options with minimal layers between the air chamber(s) and the mattress top.